symfony/symfony-docs/guides/event/overview.rst

 Here are some examples of good event names:

-* change_culture
+* user.change_culture
 * response.filter_content

 .. note::
-   You can of course extends the ``Event`` class to specialize an event further, or enforce some constraints, but most of the time it adds an unnecessary level of complexity.
+   You can of course extend the ``Event`` class to specialize an event further, or enforce some constraints, but most of the time it adds an unnecessary level of complexity.

 Besides its name, an ``Event`` instance can store additional data about the notified event: